MicrosoftDocs/xamarin-docs/docs/ios/platform/3d-touch.md

 ---
-title: "Introduction to 3D Touch"
+title: "Introduction to 3D Touch in Xamarin.iOS"
-description: "This article covers using the new iPhone 6s and iPhone 6s Plus 3D Touch gestures in your app." ms.prod: xamarin ms.assetid: 806D051E-3791-40F7-9776-4E4D3E56F7F3 ms.technology: xamarin-ios
+description: "This article describes how to use 3D Touch gestures introduced with the iPhone 6s and iPhone 6s Plus.
+These gestures enable pressure sensitivity, peek and pop, and quick actions." ms.prod: xamarin ms.assetid: 806D051E-3791-40F7-9776-4E4D3E56F7F3 ms.technology: xamarin-ios